androguard/androguard/docs/intro/sessions.rst

 .. note::
    Session objects store a lot of data and can get very big!

-It is recommended not to use sessions in automated environments, where hundrets or thousands of APKs are loaded.
+It is recommended not to use sessions in automated environments, where hundreds or thousands of APKs are loaded.

 If you want to use sessions but keep the session alive only for one or multiple